marcosvaldeni/JavaScript-Exercises/README.md

 **3º** Write a function that takes two values, A and B as arguments.
 If A is smaller than B, divide A by B. Otherwise, multiply both numbers and return the result.

+**4º** Write a function that takes a value as an argument.
+If the value is an integer (has no decimal place), return true, otherwise, return false.

 # :hammer_and_wrench: Installation

 **In order to clone the project via HTTPS, run this command:**